 - Silk dome car tweeters work well for most people, there are a ton of choices out there, and they’re affordable for most people.

-- Metal dome tweeters can sound amazing and really add to musical detail but in my opinion, they’re a better choice if you’re after higher sound quality and have the ability to tame them.
+- Metal dome tweeters can sound fantastic and add to musical detail but in my opinion, they’re a better choice if you’re after higher sound quality and have the ability to tame them.

 In my opinion, the best car tweeter depends on your needs, budget, installation difficulty, and the sound you’re after.
 Usually silk dome tweeters are a good compromise of all of those.